Backward asymptotics in S-unimodal maps: Definitions and graph of S-unimodal maps.

 is a period-2 trapping region for all $\mu\in(1+\sqrt{5},4]$.
 A direct calculation shows that $\cT_\mu$ is {\em cyclic} only at

 which is exactly the point at which $\bar p_\mu$ plunges into a chaotic attractor and ceases to be a node in itself.
-At that point, the logistic map has a {\em crisis}~\cite{GOY82}. \end{example} This example above can be generalized to general S-unimodal maps: \begin{proposition} Let $f$ be a S-unimodal map and $\bar p$ its internal fixed point.
-If $\bar p>c$, then $[f^2(c),f(c)]$ is a period-1 trapping region. \end{proposition} \begin{proof} If $\bar p>c$, assume first that $\{\bar p\}=N_1$.
-Then $[\bar p,f(c)]\subset J_2(N_1)$ and so
+At that point, the logistic map has a {\em crisis}~\cite{GOY82}. \end{esempio} This example above can be generalized to S-unimodal maps, as shown below. \begin{defn} \blue We call {\bf core} of a S-unimodal map $f$ the interval $[f^2(c),f(c)]$. \end{defn} In order to simplify the notation, we often use the notation $c_k$ in place of $f^k(c)$. \blue \begin{prop} Let $f$ be a S-unimodal map and $\bar p$ its internal fixed point.
+The core of $f$ is forward-invariant if and only if $\bar p>c$. \end{prop} \begin{proof}\ Notice first of all that, when $c_3<c_2<c$, we have that the restriction of $f$ to $[c_3,c_2]$ is a orientation-preserving homeomorphism and so $f([c_3,c_2]) = [c_4,c_3]$.
+Hence, in general, $f([c_k,c_{k-1}]) = [c_{k+1},c_k]$, namely the forward orbit of $c$ is a monotonically decreasing sequence contained in $[a,c)$ and therefore it must converge to a fixed point at the left of $c$.
+In particular, when $c<\bar p$, this cannot happen because, when $f$ has two fixed points, the boundary one $x=a$ is repelling (recall that $f$, being topologically conjugate to a logistic map, cannot have more than two fixed points).
+Now let us go over all possible cases: